 Wouldn’t it be great to instantly changeƒchan your company culture without spending a single cent in the process?
 Of course, it would, and it’s completely within reach.

 You would think that since many steps to cultivate employee satisfaction are free, everybody would be doing them.
 But apparently not.
-Even though many measures to improve company culture come at no cost, many companies still neglect them.
+Even though many measures to change company culture come at no cost, many companies still neglect them.
 Sometimes they just aren’t aware of effective and cost-free changes.
 Other times, they feel that only spending money can make a genuine difference.

 However, as the old saying goes, “the best things in life are free” and it applies to workplace management just as well.
-Here are five ways you can improve company culture without any extra investment.
+Here are five ways you can change company culture without any extra investment.

 #1 — Encourage Remote Working

 Allowing employees to work from home (or coffee shops) can really boost their satisfaction and productivity, particularly if they are parents who appreciate the convenience needed to juggle raising a child and work.
 Younger workers are also more attracted to companies that offer remote working.